macalimlim/ftw/README.md

 $ ftw export linux-x86_64 debug # same as above
 $ ftw export linux-x86_64 release # exports the game for the `linux-x86_64` platform using `release`
 ```

+> Note: The exported games can be found inside the `bin/` folder

 ### ftw run [machine-type]
 #### Builds the library using `debug` then runs your game